jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-02-15-bash-how-i-learned-to-stop-worrying-and-love-the-terminal.markdown

       }
 ```

-That was great.
+That was fun.
 Let's make another one.
 What's something you want to do almost every time you make a new directory?
 Generally its navigate into that directory.

 * mkdir my-awesome-directory
 * cd my-awesome-directory